-Our Group paid a consideration of US\$200 million to, or for the benefit of SJM in respect of the Subconcession.
+MGM Grand Paradise paid a Subconcession premium of US\$200 million to or for the benefit of SJM for the right to operate casino games of chance and other casino games in our casino and hotel complex for a period of 15 years commencing on April 20, 2005.
 Because the Subconcession is independent from SJM's concession, it will not be affected by any modification, suspension, redemption, termination or rescission of SJM's concession.
 In addition, an early termination of SJM's concession before March 31, 2020 would not result in the termination of the Subconcession.
 The Subconcession was authorized and approved by the Macau Government and our Macau legal advisor has advised us that the negotiation and formalization process complied with the applicable legal framework in Macau, including the Macau Gaming Law, the "Regulation of the public tender for awarding licenses to operate casino games of chance in casinos," the concession contracts and the suitability and financial standing of the candidates (the "Gaming Tender Regulation").
 In addition, our Macau legal advisor has advised us that, absent any change to MGM Grand Paradise's legal status, rights, duties and obligations towards the Macau Government, MGM Grand Paradise shall continue to be validly and unconditionally entitled to operate independently under and pursuant to the Subconcession, notwithstanding the termination or rescission of SJM's concession, the insolvency of SJM and/or the replacement of SJM as Concessionaire in the Subconcession Contract.
 Pursuant to the Subconcession Contract, each of the Macau Government and SJM is obligated to cooperate with MGM Grand Paradise so that MGM Grand Paradise can fulfill its legal and contractual obligations under the Subconcession Contract.
 The Subconcession expires on March 31, 2020.